ndn2k5/pp2024/README.md

 Student Info
 =========================

-* Student Name: Nguyễn Duy Ngọc
+* Student Name: Nguyen Duy Ngoc
 * Student ID: 23BI14342

 How to USE git commands